defunkt/jquery-pjax/README.md

 * `timeout`        - pjax sets this low, <1s.
 Set this higher if using a custom error handler.
 It's ms, so something like `timeout: 2000`
+* `fragment`       - A String selector that specifies a sub-element to be pulled out of the response HTML and inserted into the `container`.
+Useful if the server always returns full HTML pages.

 ## $.pjax( options )